HOME

 Jeff Lynne

-About: Rock singer/songwriter with Electric Light Orchestra and Traveling Wilburys.
-Also a producer.
+Rock singer/songwriter and producer born 12/30/1947 in Shard End, Birmingham, England.
+With Electric Light Orchestra and Traveling Wilburys.

 Phil Lynott